danielballan/sniffers_and_ingestors/README.md

   doesn't need to know about file signature or worry about possible file extneions.
 They just write a function that knows it will receive an HDF5 file and goes from there.
+* If a file extension is the best or only way to identify a format, then there is no need to register a sniffer for it.
+The CSV example is identified via its file extension using just ``mimetypes`` automatic configuration; no CSV sniffer is defined.